 One of the reasons that customers prefer SaaS is that they can pay only for what they use.
 Bundling solutions and services can give you the opportunity to maximize your margins, but if you tie up individual solutions that are only available in a package, you may lose sales to customers looking for one specific thing.

 Of course, as a trusted advisor, you need to recommend solutions that are vital to your clients and their security, and as a business owner, you need to protect yourself, with measures such as requiring business continuity solutions for your managed services clients.
 However, there may not be any downside to providing a fitness center with only a payment processing solution or a salon with a loyalty solution.
 Be flexible enough to accommodate customers with solutions, which may eventually open the door to future sales.

 4Allowing customers to contend with lousy customer support

-Customer experience is a major contributor to loyalty and recurring revenue.
-The Temkin Group conducted a study that concluded that modest improvements to customer experience can result in an additional $700 million over three years for a business with $1 billion in revenue.
-On the other hand, Oracle reports customers will walk away from a company for incompetent or slow service.
+Customer experience is a significant contributor to loyalty and recurring revenue.
+The Temkin Group conducted a study that concluded that modest improvements to customer experience could result in an additional $700 million over three years for a business with $1 billion in revenue.
+On the other hand, Oracle reports customers will leave a company for incompetent or slow service.
 Even if customer support falls to your vendor partner, lousy service will reflect on your business and could jeopardize whether you can continue to provide other services to your customer.

 Before you partner with a SaaS vendor, carefully research the resources they dedicate to customer service and their track record for keeping customers happy.
-Also, make sure you understand the services the vendor will provide and what falls to your company so that you can do your part to ensure customer satisfaction.
+Also, ensure you understand the services the vendor will provide and what falls to your company so you can do your part to ensure customer satisfaction.

-Plan strategically to offers SaaS solutions in ways that will provide the greatest value to your clients and create growth for your business.
+Plan strategically to offer SaaS solutions in ways that will provide the greatest value to your clients and create growth for your business.